rhildred/k3p-frontend/README.md

 ```bash
 ```

+To deploy this to cloudflare workers run:

 ```bash
 npm run deploy
 ```

+You will need to login with wrangler to your cloudflare account.
+You need to add a `*` cname for your cloudflare worker, and a route to your worker `*.k3p.io/*` for instance.

 This serves static code that is uploaded as a .zip at deployment time to a cloudflare r2 bucket folder with the same name as the host header.
 Meta information, like the backend to proxy to is stored in a .env file in the usual format.